 For those who are less geeky, more thrifty, or would merely like to jump in at the shallow end of the kitchen science pool, Myhrvold and company have distilled the Modernist Cuisine monolith into a handy, single-volume set called Modernist Cuisine at Home.
 I haven’t read it (yet), but I’m given to understand that it contains more than 400 new recipes, and while pricy (it runs about $115, or the approximate cost of 3-4 cookbooks), I’m sure anyone so inclined will find it well worth the purchase price, given its lineage.

-Gotta give props here to two folks who taught me two very valuable lessons.
-My late grandmother, who taught me that the kitchen isn’t a scary place.
-And my former chemistry professor, the late Nobel laureate F. Sherwood Rowland, who taught me that the lab isn’t a scary place, either.
+Gotta give props here to three folks who taught me two very valuable lessons.
+My late maternal grandmother, who taught me that the kitchen isn’t a scary place.
+And my favourite chemistry teachers in high school and college, Claude Wiseman and the late Nobel laureate F. Sherwood Rowland (respectively), who taught me that the lab isn’t a scary place, either.
+[Although I have done some things in their chem labs that were scary, but those are other stories for another time.]
 In Myhrvold’s Modernist Cuisine, he’s fused those two concepts in a way that would make my mentors — and no doubt his — proud.

 Note: Only the first and last photographs in this blog post are original; all others are ©Modernist Cuisine, LLC.